MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/response2.md

 ---
 # Query V2 HTTP response

-If the status code is 200, the response body is a JSON array.
+If the status code is 200, then the response body is a JSON array.
 Each JSON object in the array is called a _frame_.

 There are seven types of frames: